Education

 • Unlimited replay views and storage

-It takes just two minutes to set up a new class, training session, or workshop, and you can easily track registration and attendance, chats, votes, and replay views.
+With Livestorm, it takes just two minutes to set up an engaging online class, training session, or workshop.
+You can easily track registration and attendance as well as engagement like chats, votes, and replay views.

-Also, as a web-based platform, learners don’t need to download an app – so they won’t experience any barriers or delays to joining your classes.
+Also, as a web-based platform, Livestorm doesn't require learners to download an app.
+As a result, they won’t experience any barriers or delays to joining your pre-recorded or live online courses.

 PatternPattern